m---0/32bit-docker/README.md

-# debian-docker
+# 32bit-docker
-scripts and Dockerfiles to build jmtd/debian\* docker images
+Scripts and Dockerfiles to build 32bit docker images

 What I use to build `jmtd/debian:*` docker images on the Docker registry.